Santa Rosalia

 Well, was I wrong!
 Today (Sunday) I got an e-mail from my mail service stating that FedEx doesn’t deliver to Loreto, and I had just paid the park for 2 more days.
 Bummer!
 I sent an e-mail back directing them to send the mail package to San Jose del Cabo, to be held for pick-up.
 According to the FedEx website, it’ll take 8 days to get here and by that time, I should be in San Jose.
 Tomorrow morning I will call the RV park where I’ll be staying and see if I can have the package sent directly to them.
 If so, I’ll modify my last e-mail.
 I spent the afternoon eating a long brunch at the Café Olé, Huevo Ranchero’s and Limonado (lemonade with lime).
 I’m going to gain a lot of weight at this rate!

 Something no-one warned me about; Mexican no-see-ums bite!!!
 This evening there isn’t even a whisper of a breeze and they are out in force.
 I got bit at least 7 or 8 times before I realized what was going on.
 The insidious thing about them is that they’ve bitten you and left before you realize that you’ve been had.
 It takes a couple of minutes before you feel the bite.
 Most nights there is a breeze that keeps them grounded.
-Tomorrow I’ll find out if the anti-mosquito candles and OFF work against them
+Tomorrow I’ll find out if the anti-mosquito candles and OFF work against them.
+(They do)

 Next stop - La Paz, the government seat for BCS (that's Baja California Sur for you newbes)